wpalfi/conan-decoupled-workspace/README.md

-# conan-simple-workspace
+# conan-decoupled-workspace
-example sketch for simpler conan workspaces feature
+example sketch for more flexible conan workspaces feature